|Location||Weald Basin, UK, SE of Crawley|

 All operations at Balcombe will be performed through conventional production.
 There will be no hydraulic fracturing or “fracking”.

 Angus Energy tested the Balcombe 2Z well in the Autumn of 2018 and achieved strong oil flow rates to surface.
 However, the oil production rates were restricted by drilling fluids not totally recovered from the well.
-The company intends to return to the site in Q4 2020 to recover remaining drilling fluids and carry out an Extended Well Test to prove up the commercial potential of the field.
+The company intends to return to the site to recover remaining drilling fluids and carry out an Extended Well Test to prove up the commercial potential of the field.